FAQs

 The seasons change our daily outlook of work.
 During Spring we are calving, drilling cover crops for spring grazing, moving cows to spring and summer pasture, and checking and building fence.
 Summer is much the same, but includes making sure the animals have plenty of shade and water to handle the stress of the heat we experience in Nebraska summer months.
 Fall is very busy with rounding up cattle from summer pasture, weaning calves, bringing home hay bales for the coming winter, and winterizing tanks, hoses, and wells.
 Winter keeps us very busy, chopping ice on water sources for the cattle, pitching hay for feed supplements, and we are always on the ready for a nasty Nebraska blizzard.
 When that happens, we move the cattle ahead of the storm to the best windbreak and/or shelter that is closest to them.
 We get them fed and watered, and then lay out straw for them to bed down on to help them endure the storm.
 And then we pray for God to watch over them!

 No matter what the season, we are always continuing to research ways to better our range, beef, and environment.
-We finish each day the same as you…we head home to feast on our delicious Grass Finished Beef and Heritage Breed Pork!
+We finish each day the same as you…we head home to feast on our delicious Grass Finished Beef!

 ‘Cover crops’ is a term used to describe many, many different species of forages that we plant into the soil, and then are grazed by the cattle and hogs.
 Just to name a few species… Kale, Collards, Barley grass, alfalfa, clover, chickling vetch, forage peas, okra, and many many other grasses.
 We talk and consult with our local Cover Crop Company that customizes and blends our forage species mix.
 We then pick up the mix with a truck, put it in our drill (our ‘drill’ is the machine that hooks onto our tractor and plants the seeds in the ground), and head out to the fields.
 We plant the seeds and then wait for God’s amazing system to kick in, of growing a seed into a plant, converting to a food source, eaten and digested, turning into high quality meat, all while the animals are spreading their ‘fertilizer’ back into the soil!
 So, these ‘cover crops’ help us turn our cattle into high quality, healthy, well marbled and of course delicious Grass finished beef!